macrozzz/3d-printed-keycaps/README.md

+<h1>Keycap files</h1>
 Hi Welcome to this repo

 stl files are in the folder, named as {{keycapname}}.stl

-Theres two folders to this repository: []
+Theres two folders to this repository: [keycaps, stick on prints]

+1. [keycaps]: These are the keycaps you can print and its ready to use straight away
-1. You will find sign for the keycap that you can use to stick on or use it as a stencil
+2. [stick on prints]: You will find sign for the keycap that you can use to stick on or use it as a stencil
-2. These are the keycaps you can print and its ready to use straight away